FOR PROFESSIONALS

 Respondents to requests for design/build proposals are encouraged to clearly identify their "intellectual property" when submitting a proposal and to maintain clear records of all agreements or understandings regarding such "intellectual property" as the bidding process progresses.

-One of the developments in flood protection that has been introduced as a result of the 1997 Red River flood has been demountable structural dykes - often referred to as assembly dykes.
-Typically, they have a structural foundation and some form of seepage control works as permanent features.
-The remainder of the dyke, vertical members, panels and other components, are to be stored on site for erection when a flood condition is imminent.
+Typically, they have an engineered foundation and some form of seepage control works as permanent features.
+The remainder of the dike, vertical members, panels, and other components are to be stored on site for erection when a flood condition is imminent.

-Professional Engineers who undertake to provide design services for such flood protection works are cautioned that there are design issues involved that go beyond structural engineering.
-Addressing the geotechnical requirements of the site and the hydraulic effects of the flood waters on the installation are equally significant.
-It should be recognized that, typically, an individual practitioner may not be sufficiently qualified to assume responsibility for all three aspects of such a design.
+It should be recognized that, typically, an individual practitioner may not be sufficiently qualified to assume responsibility for all aspects of such a design.

-Given that, with the passage of time, the availability and suitability for assembly of the unassembled components may be problematic, installation and storage instructions for the unassembled components are critical to long term performance.
+Given that, with the passage of time, the availability and suitability for assembly of the unassembled components of assembly dikes may be problematic, installation and storage instructions for the unassembled components are critical to long-term performance.
 Designers should also make note of the potential for future liability claims associated with the performance of the installation.

 During the past few years there has been an increasing number of complaints before the Investigation Committee arising out of inspections and reports on the structural condition of single family houses.
 Some of these inspections have been pre-purchase related, while others have been to identify deficiencies and recommend remedial work.